NudgeupTeam/Privacy/README.md

 ## About

-This repository contains the official privacy documentation for the **NUdgeUp** application available on the Google Play Store.
+This repository contains the official privacy documentation for the **NudgeUp** application available on the Google Play Store.

 ## Resources